 |Research methods||The methods used to investigate a wide range of environmental issues will be studied.
 This will be done both in the laboratory as part of fieldwork studies.|

-Five grade 4s at GCSE with two grade 5s in GCSE Science together with GCSE Maths at grade 5.
+A minimum of five GCSE subjects at grade 4 or above including two grade 5s in GCSE Science together with GCSE Maths at grade 5.

 100% examination will be taken at the end of the second year.
 Two exam papers featuring short answer and extended answer questions, plus two 25 mark essays.
 It is also a requirement of the course to complete a minimum of two days of field study as well as laboratory-based activities.